 Figure 6.
 Psychological Dimensions Are Communities in the Small-World Mind.
 Left: A network without communities (densely connected regions) annotated.
 Right: the same network with communities annotated using colors.
 Communities are identified using community detection algorithms that focus on network structure between nodes118,120–122.
 Communities in the small-world mind serve as structural prerequisites for psychological dimensions to be detected when constrained environmental inputs are used.
-This is because when a node within a community is activated, the activation can efficiently spread to other nodes within the same community, rapidly leading to similar activation patterns and high correlations between measures.
+This occurs because when a node within a community is activated, the activation spreads to other nodes in the same community with fewer steps than to nodes outside the community.
+As a result, correlations based on behavioral measures tend to be higher among nodes within the same community.

 Moving Beyond the Low-Dimensional Illusion of Social Cognition